SergioADiazP/SergioADiazP/README.md

 - 👋 Hi, I’m @SergioADiazP
-- 👀 I’m interested in Learning coding without a former developer background
+- 👀 I’m interested in coding and database administration
-- 🌱 I’m currently learning SQL